LokeshJawale1996/Weather-App/README.md

 ## Project Details

-#### In this Project You can select city from dropdown  and add to see its weather condition as well as you can also serach for city to see it's weather condition.
+#### 1)In this Project You can select city from dropdown  and add to see its weather condition as well as you can also serach for city to see it's weather condition.

-#### If you search invalid city then errors occures accordingly
+#### 2)If you search invalid city then errors occures accordingly

-#### If you select city and after displaying data on UI you again select or search another city then on You are able to see that city weather as per your next search or selection on UI
+#### 3)If you select city and after displaying data on UI you again select or search another city then on You are able to see that city weather as per your next search or selection on UI

+#### 4)You are Convert The temp in fahrenheit and again in celcius from fahrenheit in this application.

 ## reference images